 While TMC has a strong history of member engagement through individual projects and meetings, a sustained, strategic effort has not been a part of our week-to-week processes.
 A sustained member engagement and training program would effectively prime our members to think ahead of the curve, foster innovative thinking from the ground up, and support the sector over the long term.
 Creating an infrastructure that continually networks peers, educates about industry trends and builds connections between members and industry innovators is a vital part of fulfilling TMC’s mission and strategic vision.

-Member Education Calls TMC staff and the Membership committee will develop a series of calls and in-person salons with leading technologists, vendors, or allies that parallel the strategic focus of the Innovation and Incubation labs.
+Member Education Calls/Salons TMC staff and the Membership committee will develop a series of calls and in-person salons with leading technologists, vendors, or allies that parallel the strategic focus of the Innovation and Incubation labs.
 These events will help provide a direct benefit to members on a regular basis by encouraging conversations, exposing members to new tools, and fostering collaboration.
 Stepping up the frequency and means of engagement will not only foster better relationships among TMC members, it will prime the pump for future projects and empower organizations to break new ground for the sector.

 Working with current members should be a major focus for TMC staff and governing committees in 2010.
 As TMC takes on new projects and initiatives, building a network of allies (see below) will be key to developing sustainable programs and engaging members via trainings and resource-sharing.
 By giving members the tools and connections to leaders in their fields to innovate and think about the bigger picture in their own offices, we can help revitalize our sector.
 These gatherings could easily dovetail with TMC staff’s current travel schedules.
 Ombudsman At the 2009 Coordinating Committee meeting in Pittsburgh, the concept of an ombudsman role was developed.
 Ombudsmen are CC members who help foster transparency and communication.
 As The Consortium grows, it will become increasingly important for members to be able to pitch projects or critique TMC processes through a designated channel.
 The ombudsman role offers an objective, diplomatic ear to concerned members.